Cuerdley

 Cuerdley is a civil parish in the Borough of Warrington, Cheshire, England.
 It has a population of 107 (2001 census) and much of its area is farmland.
-A large part of Cuerdley is occupied by the Fiddlers Ferry Power Station.
+A large part of Cuerdley is occupied by the Fiddlers Ferry Power Station, which was decommissioned in 2020.
+The small settlement of Cuerdley Cross is on the A562 (Widnes Road) to the north of the power station site.